RedFoxxo/RFXLibrary/projects/rfx-scroll-animation/README.md

 ### `distanceFromPageBottomPercentage: number`
 *(default value: 20)*<br />
-when element should appear - in percentage from the bottom of the page (e.g. 30 = 30% from the bottom of current viewport)
+when element should appear - in percentage from the bottom of the page (e.g. 20 = 20% of current viewport from the bottom)

 ### `animationType: AnimationTypeEnum`
 *(default value: 'none')*<br />